jeffbski/autoflow/README.md

 # React.js

-React is a javascript module to make it easier to work with asynchronous code, by reducing boilerplate code and improving error and exception handling.
+React is a javascript module to make it easier to work with asynchronous code, by reducing boilerplate code and improving error and exception handling while allowing variable and task dependencies when defining flow.

 This async flow control module is initially designed to work with Node.js but is planned to be extended to browser and other environments.